 However, keep in mind that these Containers are ephemeral in nature.
 Unlike regular Containers, they won't be restarted when they crash.
-Also, if your connection to Aptible Deploy drops, the remote Container will be terminated.
+Also, if your connection to Aptible drops, the remote Container will be terminated.

 When you create a SSH session using

 aptible ssh, you're logging in to an ephemeral container.
 You are not logging to one of your running app containers.